 Category: System Word

-System words explain how money works in the real world.
-They help children understand what money is, how it is used, and how it moves between people, places, and systems.
+What this category means: System words explain how money is used in the real world.
+They help children understand what money is for and how people use it to buy, save, give, and trade for things they need and want.

 Definitions